 - Tokaj & Co.
 Tokajské Vyber 5 Putñovy 1990

 The Tokaj & Co.
 Tokajské Vyber 5 Putñovy 1990 is a blend of 65% Furmint, 25% Lipovina, and 10% Yellow Muscat.
-Aged in oak for seven years and 120 g/L of RS.
-Natural gas, fall leaves, apricot, and tobacco flavors dominate.
+It’s aged in oak for seven years and contains 120 g/L of RS.
+Natural gas, fall leaves, apricot, and tobacco flavors dominate the palate.
 It’s layered and complex yet easy to drink at the same time.
 The finish is citrusy, fiery, and powerful.
 A great wine, period.
 4.6/5

 - Tokaj Macik Tokajské Vyber 5 Putñovy 2006

 The Tokaj Macik Tokajské Vyber 5 Putñovy is a blend of Furmint, Lipovina, and Yellow Muscat.
 Deep orange-brown in color with 147 g/L of RS.
 Flavors include cedar, mushroom, ginger, tangerine peel, dried apricots.
 Powerful finish with a petrol, fiery note.
-Long and structured wine.
+It’s a long and structured wine.
 4.5/5

 - Vdovjak Tokaj Ordinárium 2011

-This is beautiful sweet samarodné wine by Matuš.
+Ordinárium is an old name for samarodné (szamorodni), a traditional style of Tokaji.
+This is a beautiful sweet wine by Matuš.
 The Vdovjak Tokaj Ordinárium has orange peel, apricot, and pork stew flavors.
 It’s savory on the palate and beautiful in its elegance.
-It isn’t overly powerful like many Slovak Tokajske wines.
+It isn’t overly powerful like many Slovak Tokajské wines.
 It’s more elegant and refined with a long finish.
 4.2/5

 Thanks to the village of Mala Trña for providing accommodation at their apartment above the town hall.
 The ideas expressed in this article are personal opinions and are not associated with any sponsors or business promotions.